Sofia Zoo

 Sofia Zoo in Sofia, the capital of Bulgaria, was founded by royal decree on 1 May 1888, and is the oldest and largest zoological garden in Southeast Europe.
 It covers 36 ha, and, in March 2006, housed 4,850 animals representing 840 species.
 Today, it hosts about 2000 animals from 280 different species.

+The ticket pricing in 2026 charges visitors aged 3-18, students, pensioners and disabled persons 2,56 EUR, and visitors over 18 years old 5,11 EUR.
+Children under 3 may visit free of charge.

 History

 Initially, the zoo was located in the park of the former royal palace, with the primary attraction being a Eurasian black vulture caught in Bulgaria and exhibited in a cage in the garden.
 Later, pheasants and deer were added to the collection, but since the exhibits and facilities of the time proved inadequate to accommodate a pair of brown bears, Tsar Ferdinand of Bulgaria ordered a grant of land to be awarded to Sofia Zoo on the grounds of the former botanical garden, then in the outskirts of the city.

 Sofia Zoo's exhibition of animals constantly increased, with both local and foreign species being added, most notably a pair of lions in 1892, which were housed in a former stable and a lion cub was born the same year.

 Between 1893 and 1895, new cages and buildings were constructed to accommodate the ever-increasing collection of birds and mammals, including a solid three-room stone building in the back of the terrain designed to be inhabited by bears (1894), a pool where a few pink-backed pelicans lived, a building to accommodate pheasants and another one for eagles (1895).

 Sofia Zoo moved from its original (and smaller) location in the centre of the city to a new 36 ha site about 4.5 km south of Sofia in 1982.

 In April 2023, it was announced that Sofia Zoo had become a member of the European Association of Zoos and Aquaria (EAZA).
 Due to the zoo's entry into EAZA, they now "will gain new quotas for obtaining animals, new opportunities for exchanging animals with other zoos, access to foreign experience, participation in international programs for conservation and breeding of over 400 rare and endangered species, the most modern training and professional development for zoo specialists, and access to an online platform for sharing knowledge and experience."